Parasol Framework

 ArgsAddress was NULL, or Port was not in the required range.

-InvalidStateThe NetSocket was not in the state NTC::DISCONNECTED.
+InvalidStateThe NetSocket was not in the state NTC::DISCONNECTED or the object is in server mode.

 HostNotFoundHost name resolution failed.